MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Monitor the status of the run operation and verify that the run is successful.

     It can take a few minutes for queued job to start running.
-The job status should change to "Success".
+After a minute or so, the job status should change from "Running" to "Success".

 ### Exercise 7: Manage revisions in Azure Container Apps